L. HUDSON, SEEDSMAN,

 'FIRECRACKER FLOWER', 'IDA MAY'S LILY'.
 Bright scarlet inch-long tubular flowers with white tips, on 1 - 3 foot stems.
 Half-hardy bulb with grass-like leaves.
 Northern California.
-Germinates at cool to cold temperatures.
+Zone 5.
+Germinates in 8 weeks at cold temperatures.

 IRIDACEAE.
 Several South African cormous herbs, grown in warm areas for their beautiful flowers.
 Similar to Sparaxis and Ixia.